 It is possible to find some bugs in example programs and browsers.

-You can face some limitations while you creating data structures because of the lack of templates.
+You can face some limitations while you create data structures because of the lack of templates.

-Looks like we digging deeper and deeper!
-Let’s take a look at some Java libraries!
+Let’s keep digging deeper by taking a look at some Java libraries!